rj-45 pinout wiring

 While an Orange is Orange

-What Green eyes are Blue?
+Whose Green eyes are Blue?

-When Blueberries in Greenland
+Well Blueberries in Greenland

-Want Browner Brownies too!
+Who want Browner Brownies too!

 It works well as the construction of the poem is made to match the RJ45 pinout.
 The riddle, with the wire colors used, only makes sense in this order.